How to Make Self Care a Daily Habit

 Most women don't struggle with self care because they're lazy or undisciplined.

-They struggle because they've been taught — consciously or not — that their needs come last.
+They struggle because somewhere along the way, they learned — quietly, without anyone saying it out loud — that their needs come last.
 That taking time for themselves is indulgent.
-That if the laundry isn't done or the emails aren't answered, they haven't earned their rest.
+That if the laundry isn't done or the emails aren't answered, rest hasn't been earned yet.

 So they try.
-They start a morning routine.
+They start the morning routine.
 They buy the journal.
 They sign up for the yoga class.

 The problem isn't willpower.
-The problem is that self care has been designed to feel like a burden — one more thing on an already impossible list.
+The problem is that self care has been framed as one more thing to get right — on an already impossible list.

 What Real Daily Self Care Actually Looks Like

-Before we talk about habits, let's dismantle a myth: self care does not require time you don't have.
+Before anything else — let's dismantle a myth: self care does not require time you don't have.

 It doesn't require a perfect morning.
-It doesn't require an empty schedule or a clean house or a version of yourself that has everything together.
+It doesn't require an empty schedule or a clean house or a version of yourself that has it all together.

-· Closing your eyes and breathing deeply before a hard conversation
+· Closing my eyes and breathing before a conversation I'm dreading

-· Saying no to something that doesn't serve you
+· Saying no to something — and not explaining myself

 Small.
 Quiet.
 Consistent.
 That's what builds a life that feels like yours.